caplogic/Mappedbus/README.md

 The project contains examples of an object based and a byte array based reader/writer.

-The object based one work as follows.
+The object based one works as follows.
 The ObjectWriter class will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the ObjectWriter is used to populate the source.
 The ObjectReader simply prints every message it receives.

 ```
 > java -cp mappedbus.jar io.mappedbus.sample.object.ObjectWriter 0